 \section{Introduction}

-The increasing demand for nuclear energy that meets the safety requirements for operation has brought attention to uranium mononitride (UN) since its identification as a potential accident tolerant fuel.
-An accident tolerant fuel is characterized by its ability to tolerate accidents involving a loss of coolant for a period longer than the benchmark standard UO$_2$.
-This is made possible by achieving improved fuel properties such as high thermal conductivity, which lowers fuel center-line temperatures, and increased melt temperatures \cite{nea2018}.
+The growing demand for safer nuclear energy has intensified research efforts toward accident-tolerant fuels.
+Among these, uranium mononitride (UN) has emerged as a particularly promising candidate due to its superior properties, including higher fissile density, enhanced thermal conductivity, and higher melting temperature compared to conventional UO$_2$ fuels.
+These advantages directly translate into improved reactor safety, enabling fuels to better withstand accidents involving coolant loss by reducing fuel center-line temperatures and delaying fuel melting events~\cite{nea2018}.

-It has been reported that UN has a higher thermal conductivity and higher melting temperature compared to UO$_2$, and it is compatible with cladding alloys, as well as generally low rates of fission gas release \cite{Matthews1993, Watkins2021}.
-Despite these promising qualities, licensing a new accident tolerant fuel requires a comprehensive understanding of the fuel, especially under realistic operating conditions to address the full range of material responses, making characterizations and experimental measurements crucial.
+Experimental evidence highlights several properties of UN, notably its compatibility with cladding materials and its relatively low rate of fission gas release compared to oxide fuels~\cite{Matthews1993, Watkins2021}.
+However, the adoption and licensing of a new accident-tolerant fuel requires a thorough understanding of the fuel, especially under realistic operating conditions to address the full range of material responses, which often requires extensive characterizations and crucial experimental measurements.

-For this purpose, multiscale multiphysics fuel performance models have become more popular as they can provide insights on the evolution of nuclear fuels in a reactor, drastically reducing the experimental measurements needed --- a valuable point when there is already limited experimental data like in the UN case.
-These models, however, require input parameters from lower-length scale simulation methods like density functional theory (DFT) and molecular dynamics (MD) that can provide an accurate description of the material at the atomistic level.

-Many DFT studies have been used to predict the electronic structure and magnetic ordering of UN \cite{Gryaznov2012, Mei2013, Kocevski2022a}, and used to understand point defects and incorporation energies of fission products \cite{Kotomin2009, Ducher2011, Claisse2016, Szpunar2020, Yang2021, Zhao2023, Kuganathan2023}, as they can accommodate changes in stoichiometry facilitating fission product migration through the fuel, one of the main degradation mechanisms \cite{Tonks2018}.
-While these calculations were able to identify relevant UN behavior, DFT is computationally demanding, making classical MD simulations preferable in most cases, as it can offer more flexibility in predicting fuel behavior at finite temperatures and drastically longer time scales.
-However, this comes with a caveat, the accuracy of classical MD predictions is highly dependent on the interatomic potentials used during the simulation.
+To address the challenge of limited experimental data, especially for novel fuels such as UN, multiscale multiphysics modeling frameworks have been increasingly utilized.
+These methods effectively reduce experimental workloads by leveraging computational tools to predict fuel performance over long operational durations.
+However, these models critically depend on accurate atomistic simulations, such as density functional theory (DFT) calculations and classical molecular dynamics (MD), to provide reliable estimates of material parameters.